 Applications solely for the acquisition of equipment, or solely to support a graduate student, will not be funded.
 However, some support for graduate and undergraduate students is anticipated within an application.
-Student tuition is not an allowable expense.
+Student tuition is not an allowable expense on requested funds but may be included as part of the proposed cost-share.